zendesk/gptr-mcp/README.md

 ```
 User: I'm considering investing in NVIDIA.
 Can you research the current state of the company, recent stock performance, latest product announcements, and analyst opinions?

 Claude: I'll help you research NVIDIA for investment purposes.
-This will take a moment as I conduct comprehensive research to find the most up-to-date information about their stock performance, recent developments, and expert analysis.
+This will take a moment as I conduct deep research to find the most up-to-date information about their stock performance, recent developments, and expert analysis.

-[Claude uses conduct_research tool - this takes 30-40 seconds]
+[Claude uses deep_research tool - this takes 30-40 seconds]

 Claude: Based on my research, here's a comprehensive analysis of NVIDIA's current state: